fakundo/react-vld/packages/react-vld/README.md

 [![npm](https://img.shields.io/npm/v/react-vld.svg)](https://www.npmjs.com/package/react-vld)

 Simple and flexible validation for React components.

-The main thing here is the `Validator` component.
+- The main thing here is a `Validator` component.

-- Validator accepts `children` prop as a function and passes the validation state as a parameter to it.
+- The Validator accepts `children` prop as a function and passes the validation state as a parameter to it.

 - Validator has a functional `rule` prop.
-If within the rule the `ValidationError` exception was thrown then the validation will fail and the Validator will change its status.
+If a `ValidationError` was thrown within the `rule`, then validation fails, and the Validator changes status.

-- By default Validator is rerendered every time when validation status changes.
+- By default, Validator is rerendered every time the validation status changes.

 - You can nest Validator components.
-The parent Validator fails when any of the child Validators fail.
+The parent Validator fails when any of the child Validators fails.

 ## Installation